On this page

 Step 4

-Steps 3 and 4 consider all the technical details required for a safe and well-performing solar and battery installation, including things like suitable roof space, a suitable and safe location for a battery, little to no roof shading, and electricity meters, meterboards, and switchboards that are suitable or can be easily upgraded.
+Steps 3 and 4 consider all the technical details required for a safe and well-performing installation, including things like suitable roof space, a suitable and safe location for a battery, little to no roof shading, and electricity meters, meterboards, and switchboards that are suitable or can be easily upgraded.

-• An invitation from Tesla
+• An invitation from AGL

 • SMS text sent to their mobile phone

-A typical customer joining SA VPP can save up to $423 (including GST) off their annual electricity bill, while generating clean energy for the community and supporting the grid (based on the annual saving estimate for a new residential customer when compared to the Default Market Offer with an annual energy consumption of 4000 kWh/year on an anytime tariff in SA Power Networks, inclusive of all discounts).
-Savings will vary depending on your usage and is dependent on a tenant’s previous tariff and their eligibility for energy and/or cost of living-related concessions.
+Note: A SA VPP customer with 'model usage' could save up to $575 (including GST) off their annual electricity bill in the 2025–26 financial year, while generating clean energy for the community and supporting the grid (based on the annual saving estimate for a residential customer with an annual energy consumption of 4,000 kWh/year on an anytime tariff with rates at a price 25% below the DMO).
+Actual savings will vary depending on factors including the customer's usage, rates and the DMO.
+Customers may also wish to consider the impact of eligibility for energy and/or cost of living-related concessions.

 Everyone should make their own decisions about the best electricity plan for their households.
 A simple way to do this is to compare your options at www.energymadeeasy.gov.au